 What are the benefits the Sahale Gold Membership provides?

 Members will receive All Access Season Passes through the 2023/24 winter season including winter and summer scenic chair operations, and extended operations.
 Additionally, each year a Member will receive two free winter and four free summer Buddy lift tickets; and five discount Buddy lift tickets ($25 off the day of ticket or $10 off a night ticket.)
+Please note that unused vouchers expire at the end of each season.
 Members also receive free Nordic trail access through the 2023/24 season.
 These benefits themselves add up to almost $2500 over the five years of membership, not even counting your All Access season passes!